bryanmcnett/aabo/README.md

       && all_lessequal(query.minC, world.maxC[index]);
 }
 ```
-You could continue to test the D planes, at very slightly higher cost, but at this point you're unlikely to fail any more
+You could continue to test the D planes, at very slightly higher cost, only if the initial bounding rhombohedron test passes.
+In
-intersections.
-The six-sided shape enclosed by the ABC planes encloses space, and testing D merely "cuts off two corners" of it.
+the case of axes ABCD = {X, Y, Z, -(X+Y+Z)} the rhombohedron *is* an AABB, and the Octahedron slab test *is* an AABB test.

-When it is advantageous to initially test a slab in one dimension for intersection, AABB and AABO are very nearly identical, and
+When it is advantageous to initially test a slab in one dimension for intersection, AABB and AABO act identically, and
 produce identical code.
-But, it is not always advantageous to do the initial slab test.
+But, it is not always advantageous to do the initial slab test!

 When object and query are big compared to world, initial slab check is bad
 --------------------------------------------------------------------------